Care & Treatment

 ACE inhibitors are especially useful for people with systolic heart failure.
 Treatment with ACE inhibitors can reduce symptoms and improve your quality of life.
 They also help you be more physically active, which is helpful for maintaining health and function.

-Diuretics and ACE inhibitors have potential side effects.
-These include very low blood pressure or changes in your blood’s chemical makeup.
+Diuretics and ACE inhibitors have possible side effects.
+These include very low blood pressure or changes in the chemicals in your blood.
 Your healthcare provider will regularly check your blood pressure and kidney function.

-In older adults, ACE inhibitors may sometimes cause a troubling cough or a loss of taste.
+In older adults, ACE inhibitors may sometimes cause a dry cough or a loss of taste.
 Be sure to let your healthcare provider know if you have these side effects.

 Other Medications for Heart Failure